nisarhassan12/interface/README.md

 This application uses Auth0 with two tenants, one for staging/testing, and one for our production account.
-The staging account has the following accounts, please contact someone on our development team should you need to access Neon Law as a user.
+The staging account has the following accounts, please contact us at engineering@neonlaw.com should you need to access Neon Law as a user.

 * portal@neonlaw.com, a user with portal permissions